 Some history on the Titan: first introduced for 2004, Nissan managed to snap up more than 80,000 sales that first year, and sales figures stayed strong for another two years afterwards.
 The truck segment is fickle, though, and when the competition gets perennially refreshed and your truck doesn’t, it becomes easy to overlook.
 As a result, Titan sales dwindled down to a low of just 12,140 units in 2015.
 Compare that with over 780,000 sales of the Ford F-Series that same year (though that number includes Super Duty models), and you start to see the magnitude of Nissan’s uphill trek.
 Even the Tundra, itself no spring chicken, garnered 118,000 sales in 2015.
 Drastic changes had to be made if the Titan nameplate was going to stand out.

 Enter the XD.
 Filling an empty slot in the market between half-tons like the F-150 and beefier ¾-ton workhorse models, the Titan XD is built on a heavy-duty ladder frame and can be equipped, as ours was, with a turbodiesel Cummins V8.
 Nissan touts that this truck’s affordability and fuel economy fall closer to half-ton pickups, while its capabilities are more like a heavy-duty’s.
 So how does it measure up?
 Well, with a towing capacity of over 12,000 pounds, it certainly compares favorably to half-tons like the Silverado 1500 and F-150, edging them out by a thousand pounds-plus of capacity.
 That 12,300 pound figure matches up well with the current F-250, in fact, which tows in the region of 12,500 to 14,000 pounds depending on equipment.
 But with a bed capacity just shy of 2,000 pounds, our luxurious Platinum Reserve tester is hampered by its elephantine curb weight of close to 7,500 pounds.
 Government GVWR ratings for the Titan XD don’t change based on trim level, so if hauling a literal ton of stuff in the bed is of paramount importance to you, you’d be well advised to go with a lighter trim like the S or SV, which are up to 500 pounds less portly.
+Ultimately, no matter which model you go for, investing in a high-quality truck bed liner is strongly recommended.
+Practically everything you put into the bed of a pickup truck has the potential to scratch or dent the sides of your truck bed.
+From construction materials to furniture, if you are going to be hauling things around, some damage to your truck bed is inevitable.
+However, the good news is that most of those dents and scratches can be prevented with a proper truck bed liner.
+Accordingly, you can learn more about some of the most popular truck bed liners out there by taking a look at Carlypso’s roll-on liner reviews.
+Above all, reading reviews can help you to determine which truck bed liner will be best for your needs.

 But as I alluded to in the lede, character can be as important as capability in this class, so how does this big diesel XD hold itself?
 Well, it’s very much a truck, with a capital “T”.
 The XD doesn’t exhibit the sedate, sedan-like ability to blend into the cut and thrust of suburban commuting like the latest F-150 and Silverado 1500, but it’s certainly at least as refined as the HD models it’s gunning for, if not more so.
 The absolutely mammoth proportions of this crew cab model eventually give its driver away as more than just a weekend warrior, though.
 The dimensions require careful consideration in small confines, and the heavy, recirculating-ball steering setup means you’ve got your work cut out for you in small parking lots.
 Mercifully, once up to speed, the Titan shrinks a bit and the steering lightens.
 And the ride is surprisingly smooth, even unladen – a rarity among heavy-duty 4x4s.